-The purpose of the College Student Summer Volunteer Program is to provide service to Mayo Clinic employees and ultimately to Mayo Clinic patients.
-While we do not offer opportunities for clinical exposure or shadowing of hospital staff, volunteers do learn about the health care environment through non-patient and patient interaction service assignments.
+College Student Summer Volunteer Program provides service to Mayo Clinic employees and ultimately to Mayo Clinic patients.
+While we do not offer opportunities for clinical exposure or shadowing hospital staff, volunteers do learn about the health care environment through non-patient and patient interaction service assignments.

 Eligible to apply are students who are:

-- Committed to the eight weeks of service between June 5 and July 28, 2017
+- Committed to the nine weeks of service between June 1 and July 31, 2020

 Ineligible to apply are students who:

 - Have not yet started college